Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

 ### Notes
 1. The author talked about how many things are just cultural artifacts that can vary from place to place.
 E.g:
     * Scrolling a window vs scrolling the text: Do you scroll up to scroll down or scroll down to scroll down?
-    * The future is typical depicted as being forward.
+    * The future is typically depicted as being forward.
 However, some cultures claim it’s behind — as you can’t see what’s behind, you also can’t see the future.
-2. This got me questioning so many things like: why was green chosen to mean go?
+2. This got me questioning so many things like why was green chosen to mean go?

 ## Chapter 4: Knowing what to do: Constraints, Discoverability, & Feedback
 1. Four kinds of constraints: